Creamed Chip Beef with Peas

 Ingredients

-• Butter: This helps to keep the roux together and prevents the milk from evaporating, which creates a moist, and creamy gravy.
+• Butter: This helps to keep the roux/sauce together and prevents the milk from evaporating, creating a moist and creamy gravy.

 • Flour: Flour is the thickening agent needed to make this creamy gravy.